AMWA-TV/is-04/docs/Controllers.md

 ~~[IS-04](https://specs.amwa.tv/is-04/releases/v1.3.1/docs/6.0._Upgrade_Path.html#requirements-for-registries-registration-and-query-apis)~~)

 ## Query API
-The Controller MUST be capable of using the Registry's IS-04 Query API to discover any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver.
+The Controller MUST be capable of using the Registry's IS-04 Query API to discover any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver, as described in the [APIs section](README.md#apis) of this specification.

 The Controller MUST use the Registry’s IS-04 Query API either via the REST API or by requesting WebSocket subscriptions.